maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 As Spring is finally coming around, the sun starts hiding our screens at the end of the day when the sun sets.
 Because of this, we also decided to design a machine in a single day that would be a prototype to avoid this kind of issue.

-The idea is really simple: having a shutter that moves with a motor, some fishing lines, and a pulley, and a pair of photoresistors to detect whether the light is present or not.
+The idea is really simple: having a shutter that moves with a motor, some fishing lines, a pulley, and a pair of photoresistors to detect whether the light is present or not.

 ### Mechanical design
 We need only a few things:

 - A motor case.
 - A pulley system
 - Some wires or fishing lines